Why is there discussion of gaming compact renegotiation?

-Do the current State-Tribal gaming compacts automatically renew?
+Have the current State-Tribal gaming compacts automatically renewed?

 Yes.
-All requirements necessary for automatic renewal have been satisfied.
-Therefore, the compacts automatically renew for an additional 15-year term.
-While the terms of the agreement allow either party to request renegotiation of certain terms (revenue-sharing rates and exclusivity mechanisms) within 180 days of the renewal date, a request to renegotiate those certain terms has no effect on compact renewal.
+All requirements necessary for automatic renewal were satisfied.
+Therefore, the compacts automatically renewed for an additional 15-year term.
+While the terms of the agreement allow either party to request renegotiation of certain terms (revenue-sharing rates and exclusivity mechanisms) within 180 days of the renewal date, a request to renegotiate those certain terms had no effect on compact renewal.

 What kind of impact does tribal gaming have on the Oklahoma economy?

 The gaming industry has become a significant driver of Oklahoma’s economy, employing more than 55,000 Oklahomans, primarily in rural areas, and paying more than $1.5 billion in exclusivity fees over the past 15 years, mostly for public education.
 In response to the exclusive fee arrangement outlined in the compacts, tribes have invested hundreds of millions of additional dollars into education, roads, health care, public safety and tourism to support the betterment of our state for the benefit of all Oklahomans.

 How many tribes in Oklahoma are engaged in tribal gaming?

 Thirty-five of the 39 tribes in Oklahoma have signed inter-governmental gaming compacts.